Meet My Mentor

-I interviewed her on our mentor/mentee relationship as well as the concept of mentoring in general.
+When I decided to blog about mentoring, I knew I had to pick Dannah's brain.
+So I interviewed her on our mentor/mentee relationship as well as the concept of mentoring in general.
 Check it out.

 Erin: Help me remember, did I seek out a mentor relationship with you or did you seek out the relationship with me?
 If you sought me out, why did you do so?

 Dannah: Don't remember.
 But I had been asking God to help me find women to mentor.
 I was thinking adult women.
 But He had other things in mind.
 It was like an itch I couldn't scratch, and I didn't know much more than that I desired to mentor.
 I realize now that God created us to be in community and that community should include advisors to our spiritual life pressing us further in and we should be advising.
 In the Scriptures it is called discipling.

 Erin: What was your strategy for mentoring me (and other girls) during that season?